pushkarkadam/portfolio/my_collections/_posts/2022-01-29-on-laws-of-robotics.md

 She interlocked her arm with Jindaer's arm while they walked to her bungalow.
 "Jindaer, I know I can trust you", she whispered.
 *I want my Jindaer to protect me.
 To obey me.
 To protect himself.
 The three laws.
 But what lies beyond the three laws?*

 They entered the bungalow.
-Jindaer separated from Zophia and walked to one of the nine niche in her main room.
+Jindaer separated from Zophia and walked to one of the nine niches in her main room.
 Zophia looked at Jindaer who stood quietly in the niche waiting for her orders. *R. Jindaer Florin, I want you to protect me, obey me, and protect yourself.
 I know who you are, Xeny.
 I know what you are.*

 ---